How The Australian Tourism Industry Can Generate Leads Digitally From China

 1. Presence on Baidu

 First you need to have quality Chinese content that is seen by your ideal customers.
 Having a presence on Baidu is vital as this is the largest search engine in China with a phenomenal 70% market share.
-Due to government regulation Google have been shut out of the Middle Kingdom with domestic platforms still dominating.
+Google has been shut out of the Middle Kingdom due to government regulation with domestic platforms still dominating.

 SEA (search engine advertising) on Baidu produces some leads, but they are often of a lower quality, the Chinese (just as we typically behave in the West) tend not to click on adverts at the top of the page but concern themselves with the natural search results.
 This is where quality traffic and leads are generated.

 SEO (search engine optimisation) is the most effective route whereby your website is over time ranked more highly in the search results.
-It needs to be optimised in Chinese characters as this is how searches are conducted, it is a longer term strategy and more advisable as it yields a better ROI than simply paying for adverts which will not continue to drive traffic.
+You need to optimise in Chinese characters as this is how searches are conducted.
+It is a longer term strategy and more advisable as it yields a better ROI than simply paying for adverts which will not continue to drive traffic.

-If your services cannot be seen on Baidu you are essentially invisible, this is the first port of call for travel research.
+If your services aren’t seen on Baidu you are essentially invisible.
+This is the first port of call for travel research.
 When the Chinese type in the characters for ‘Australian travel agency’ you need to have the right, Chinese specific, optimised content appearing in the search feed.